Finnish Lakeland: Lakes

 Lakes occupy about 25% of the Lakeland.
 Much of the territory is forested and has a low population density.
 The cities in the region are Imatra, Joensuu, Jyväskylä, Kuopio, Lappeenranta, Mikkeli, Pieksämäki, Savonlinna and Varkaus.
 Since lakes formed the main transport route in earlier times, urban areas are often located on lakeshore, occasionally even on isthmuses or peninsulas, e.g. Varkaus, Savonlinna and Kuopio.
 The lakes often have extremely convoluted coastlines and consist of several nearly separate stretches of open water (selkä) connected by narrow sounds.
 Thus, they can connect large areas along shores and their hinterlands.

 Because no set definition of what constitutes a lake and no procedures for counting the number of lakes exist, it has been impossible to ascertain exactly how many lakes the region has.
 There are, however, at least 55,000 lakes that are at least 200 metres wide.

 If lake is defined to be a body of standing water larger than 500 square metres, then there are 187,888 lakes in Finland.
 On average, there are 40 lakes per 100 square kilometres in the district.
 The lake number density is largest north of the Lake Inari, up to 1,000 per 100 square kilometres, so that the area is sometimes called Lampi-Suomi (Pond Finland, Finnish pond district).

 The largest is Lake Saimaa, which, with a surface area of more than 4,400 square kilometres, is the fourth largest natural freshwater lake in Europe.
 Lake Saimaa itself contains 5,484 islands, and islands in the greater Saimaa region (Suur-Saimaa) number up to 13,710.
 The deepest lake, Päijänne, has a maximum depth of only 95.3 metres; the depth of the average lake is 7 metres.
-Because they are shallow, these many lakes contain only slightly more water than Finland's annual rainfall.

 The Saimaa Canal connects the Lake Saimaa to the Vyborg Bay of the Gulf of Finland, Baltic Sea.
 Another connection to the Baltic Sea is the Vuoksi River, which flows from Saimaa to Lake Ladoga, from where the water subsequently flows through Neva River into the Gulf of Finland, bypassing the Salpausselkä.

-Lake Päijänne is the second largest lake in Finland, which drains into the Gulf of Finland via the Kymi River and which is used as a drinking water supply for Helsinki.
+Lake Päijänne is the second-largest lake in Finland, which drains into the Gulf of Finland via the Kymi River and which is used as a drinking water supply for Helsinki.